federicovolponi/waybar-tailscale/README.md

 ```

 ## Contributing
-Even if this is a very trivial module, requests for new features and any issues you might find are welcomed.
+Even if this is a very trivial module, feel free to propose new features and point out any problems!